bartificer/programming-by-stealth/docs/pbs82.md

 Now that we know how many random numbers to generate, we can generate a promise for each using jQuery’s `$.ajax()` function and store them in an array so we can use `Promise.all()` gather all the results together for returning.

-Before we create the promises we need to update our config object so it generates random numbers between 1 and 100 (rather than between 1 and 5):
+Before we create the promises, we need to update our config object so it generates random numbers between 1 and 100 (rather than between 1 and 5):

 ```javascript
 // update the ajax config to set max val to 100